Varvara Lepchenko: 2017

 She commenced her 2017 season at the Auckland Open where she lost in the second round to third seed Caroline Wozniacki.
 At the Sydney International, Lepchenko was defeated in the first round of qualifying by Duan Yingying.
 At the Australian Open, she upset 19th seed Kiki Bertens in the first round.
 In the second round, she lost in a three-set thriller to Duan Yingying.

-Seeded second at the Dow Tennis Classic, Lepchenko made it to the quarterfinal round where she was defeated by Canadian qualifier Katherine Sebov.
+Seeded second at the Midland Tennis Classic, Lepchenko made it to the quarterfinal round where she was defeated by Canadian qualifier Katherine Sebov.
 At the Mexican Open, she lost in the first round to second seed and eventual finalist Kristina Mladenovic.
 Coming through qualifying at the Indian Wells Open, Lepchenko was defeated in the second round by 25th seed Tímea Babos.
 Getting past qualifying at the Miami Open, she lost in the second round to 12th seed and eventual finalist Caroline Wozniacki.

 Beginning her clay-court season at the Charleston Open, Lepchenko was defeated in the first round by 15th seed Lucie Šafářová.
 In Germany at the Porsche Tennis Grand Prix, she lost in the first round of qualifying to Evgeniya Rodina.
 Competing in Morocco at Rabat, Lepchenko advanced to the semifinal round where she was defeated by eventual finalist Francesca Schiavone.
 At the Italian Open, she lost in the final round of qualifying to Mona Barthel.
 Lepchenko played her final tournament before the French Open at the Nürnberger Versicherungscup where she was defeated in the second round by Sorana Cîrstea.
 At the French Open, Lepchenko lost in the second round to 14th seed Elena Vesnina.